iofoundry/ontology/supplychain/Documentation & Resources/Terms-Patterns-Modules/Pump-Example.md

 Another possible approach is to introduce ‘vulnerability’ or ‘susceptibility’ as a type of disposition (it is a disposition to gain an `Undesirable Disposition`).
 A pump is vulnerable to leak.
 It means that, with some degree of likelihood, the physical makeup of the pump might change in future such that the pump gains a disposition to leak.

+	Realizable Entity
+		Disposition
+			Capability
+				Function
+			Undesirable Disposition
+				Disposition to leak
 			Predisposition
 				Vulnerability (disposition to gain an undesirable disposition) Vulnerability to Leak
 					Vulnerability to Malfunction

+Please note that there is not necessary to explicitly introduce Predisposition as a class since predisposition itself is a type of disposition.

 ## Open Issues
 - Do we need to create a _state diagram_ for maintenance to relate 'events' to 'states' in a more granular way?